Remote air quality and CO2 monitoring

 SMS alerts

-SMS messages are sent 10 minutes later if no-one has acknowledged the Stage 1 email.
-The text contains a brief overview of the issue.
+SMS messages are sent 15 minutes later if no-one has acknowledged the Stage 1 email.

 Users can confirm receipt of the alarm by replying to the SMS, this ceases the alarm escalation procedure and lets other team members know you are aware of the issue.